paulmrest/Lab03-SystemIO/README.md

 ### Challenge 4
 A method that finds the most common value in an array of integers.

+### Challenge 5
+A method to find the largest value in an array of integers.

 ---

 ### Getting Started